Mereology: Foundations of mathematics

-Husserl never claimed that mathematics could or should be grounded in part-whole rather than set theory.
-Lesniewski consciously derived his mereology as an alternative to set theory as a foundation of mathematics, but did not work out the details.
+Richard Milton Martin, who was also a nominalist, employed a version of the calculus of individuals throughout his career, starting in 1941.
 Goodman and Quine (1947) tried to develop the natural and real numbers using the calculus of individuals, but were mostly unsuccessful; Quine did not reprint that article in his Selected Logic Papers.
 In a series of chapters in the books he published in the last decade of his life, Richard Milton Martin set out to do what Goodman and Quine had abandoned 30 years prior.
 A recurring problem with attempts to ground mathematics in mereology is how to build up the theory of relations while abstaining from set-theoretic definitions of the ordered pair.
 Martin argued that Eberle's (1970) theory of relational individuals solved this problem.

-Topological notions of boundaries and connection can be married to mereology, resulting in mereotopology; see Casati and Varzi (1999: ch.
-4,5).
-Whitehead's 1929 Process and Reality contains a good deal of informal mereotopology.

-Natural language
+Burgess and Rosen (1997) provide a survey of attempts to found mathematics without using set theory, such as using mereology.